kuwaai/genai-os/src/executor/speech_recognition/README.md

 ### Hardware Requirements

-The default Whisper Medium model is used with the speaker labeling function enabled.
+The default Whisper Medium model is used with the speaker labeling function disabled.
 If running on a GPU, the VRAM consumption is as shown in the table below.

 | Model Name                                                | Number of Parameters | VRAM Required | Relative Recognition Speed |
 | :-------------------------------------------------------- | :------------------- | :------------ | :------------------------- |